 - DAC cables for 10G are quite nice, cheap and easy to use.
 They are more expensive than Cat 7 cables but the overall cost depends on the price of the 10G switch also.

-- pfSense is very nice, much better than my experience with consumer products.
+- pfSense is very nice, much better than my experience with all consumer products.

 - Running pfSense on a host with remote management capability (e.g. Dell iDRAC) is very useful.

 - Having a NAS with 10G ports is a very effective upgrade.

 - 10G switches are still expensive, and there are limited options.
 I think, usually ones with RJ-45 (10GBase-TX) ports are more expensive.
 SFP+ ports are more flexible since you can use fiber, RJ45 or DAC cables, but compatibility with SFP+ modules or DAC cables might be an issue, so it requires more attention.
 I purchased another QNAP with 12x 10G ports which is the best fit to my environment and also the most cost-effective solution with basic L2 layer management capabilities.
 (Update: the price of 10GBase-TX switches are decreasing and more alternatives appears.
 There are now cheaper than QNAP, 8x 10GBase-TX switches.)